huy-nguy3n/AI-Research-Agent/README.md

 4. Set up your environment variables:
     - Create a `.env` file in the root directory.
-    - Add any required API keys or configuration settings as key-value pairs.
+    - Add any required API keys for the LLM you want to use.

 ---